Remphan: Christian analysis

-In Moses and Aaron (1625), Thomas Godwyn claimed Kiyyun and the Star of Remphan should be held as separate entities, the first a reference to the deity Heracles, and the latter a reference to a painted mark on the forehead of Molech.
+In Moses and Aaron (1625), Thomas Godwyn claimed Kiyyun and the Star of Remphan should be held as separate entities; the first is a reference to the deity Heracles, and the latter is a reference to a painted mark on the forehead of Molech.

 In the 18th century, Christian Gottlieb Wolff referenced the belief that the name actually came from Ancient Egypt, by way of the Ammonites, tying his worship into the period that Diodorus Siculus' history references the king "Remphis", possibly Ramses III, beginning a seven-generation decline of Egyptian civilization.

 The August 1862 edition of The Quiver noted, "'The star of your god Remphan' is an expression which causes some difficulty.
 The star is probably the representation of the star Remphan, which Stephen with cutting reproach calls 'your god'.
 But who or what was Remphan? […] The fact is, we know but little respecting the false gods worshipped in Syria and Palestine at different times, although the names of many of them have come down to us."